Skip to main content

 Secure the database

-If you have installed the Centreon server with a local database, since MariaDB 10.5, it is mandatory to secure the database's root access before installing Centreon.
+If you have installed the Centreon server with a local database, it is mandatory to secure the database's root access before installing Centreon.
 Run the following command:

 • Answer yes to all questions except "Disallow root login remotely?".